akashb2003/akashb2003/README.md

 - 🌱 Learning from every where
 - 📗 Studying CSE in MSRIT, Banglore
 - 💫 I have many hobbies, my fav are :
--Solving puzzels like Rubik's Cube, Painting, Reading books, Podcast, Exercising etc.
+- Solving puzzels like Rubik's Cube, Painting, Reading books, Podcast, Exercising etc.
 - 📫 How to reach me akashsgbadadani@gmail.com

 <!---